dbca-wa/ledger/README.md

 `label` is the piece of text proceeding an input and is usually the question to be answered in the input.

-##### Mandatory Attributes
+##### Non-mandatory Attributes

-There are several non-mandatory fields that can go with each field.
+There is also a non-mandatory attribute that can go with each field.

 * `help_text` - Text that will appear under each field, usually an explanation or example answer to a question.